 Thursday 21st May – 36042 deaths

-Today was one of my favourite days of the month – Athena Enfield networking meeting.
-If you’ve read any of the previous week’s blogs or this blog about structured business networking in particular, you will already know about my networking group, and that they are becoming like extended family to me.
+Today was one of my favourite days of the month – the Athena Enfield networking meeting.
+If you’ve read any of the previous week’s blogs or this blog about structured business networking in particular, you will already know about my networking group, and that they are becoming like an extended family to me.

-Today’s meeting was vibrant and energetic as ever and with the online format, enabled us to meet more new people which is always great.
+Today’s meeting was vibrant and energetic as ever and the online format, enabled us to meet more new people which is always great.
 The best thing about the meeting is when you can summarise at the end how you have helped others.
 It’s always lovely when people mention you at this point because you have helped them too.

 I’ve stopped watching the daily briefings (quite a while ago actually) because I was getting the feeling that I’d become an unwilling extra in “Groundhog Day” PLUS what is it about the Tory ministers – they are all so creepy – urgh!

 I made soda bread for the first time this afternoon – it was pretty easy and actually it tastes pretty good toasted with lemon curd on the top.